-Residents' information is accurately recorded, securely stored, was not on public display, and was not accessible to unauthorised people.
+Residents' information was accurately recorded, securely stored, and was not on public display or accessible to unauthorised people.

 Ngā huarahi ki te oranga | Pathways to wellbeing

 Includes eight subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.